quii/learn-go-with-tests/iteration.md

 }
 ```

-## Try and run the test
+Now, try and run the test.

 `./repeat_test.go:6:14: undefined: Repeat`

+### The Code

-## Write the minimal amount of code for the test to run and check the failing test output
+Let's write the minimal amount of code for the test to run and check the failing test output

-_Keep the discipline!_ You don't need to know anything new right now to make the test fail properly.
+* _Keep the discipline!_ You don't need to know anything new right now to make the test fail properly.

-All you need to do right now is enough to make it compile so you can check your test is written well.
+* All you need to do right now is enough to make it compile so you can check your test is written well.

 ```go
 package iteration